iotJumpway/RPI-Examples/_DOCS/2-Installing-OpenCV.md

-# Installation Of OpenCV On Raspberry Pi
+# Installation Of OpenCV 3.1.0 On Raspberry Pi

 ![TechBubble IoT JumpWay Docs](../images/main/Raspberry-Pi-Documentation.png)

 ## Introduction

-The following information will help you install OpenCV on your Raspberry Pi.
+The following information will help you install OpenCV3.1.0 on your Raspberry Pi.
 This installation includes the additional modules required for facial identification.

 ## Hardware Requirements